ridwandris/Data-Science-Project-HH7/README.md

 ### Results
 - Housing prices in Germany rose steadily from 2010 to 2024
 - Our ARIMA model predicts continued growth for the next 3 years
 - Forecast uncertainty widens, but trend remains upward

-(*Example plot goes here – you can embed `forecast.png`*)

 ---